 3.2 Ingredients Required

-- 1 cup of assorted fillings (e.g., peanut butter, ganache, candies)
+- 1 cup assorted fillings (peanut butter, ganache, candies)

 3.3 Step-by-Step Procedure

-Follow these guided steps to create your own chocolate Easter eggs:
+Follow these steps to make your own chocolate eggs:

-- Coating the egg molds: Use a pastry brush to coat the inside of your molds with the tempered chocolate.
-Ensure an even layer, then place in the refrigerator for about 10 minutes to set.
+- Coating the egg molds: Use a brush to spread the chocolate inside the molds.
+Make sure it’s even, then chill for 10 minutes to set.

-- Filling the eggs: Once the chocolate is set, add your choice of filling—this could be ganache, candy, or any other preferred ingredient.
-Make sure to leave some space at the top.
+- Filling the eggs: When the shells are set, add your fillings but leave some space at top.

-- Cooling and serving: Once set, gently remove the eggs from the molds.
-Place them in decorative baskets or on a serving platter for guests to enjoy.
+- Cooling and serving: Once fully set, pop the eggs out of the molds.
+Put them in baskets or on a plate for your guests.

 3.4 Artistic Decorative Ideas

-- Drizzling contrasting chocolate for a marbled look
+- Drizzle another chocolate for a marbled look

 4. Recipe for Chocolate Easter Eggs